Vyral/scott-voak/_posts/2019-01-25-the-2-biggest-mistakes-buyers-make-that-you-need-to-avoid.md

   I’ve seen other buyers make plenty of times over the course of my career.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Scott+Voak/2019/Voak+Homes-+2+Mistakes+Buyers+Make.mp4
-pullquote: When you buy a house is more important than the price you pay for it.
+pullquote: When you purchase a home, timing matters more than price.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true